life-itself/artearthtech.com/content/blog/2019-is-there-a-future.md

 authors: [cecileembleton]
 ---

-On **Wednesday 31st July, 6-9pm at Ugly Duck Arts, 49 Tanner St, Bermondsey, London SE1 3PL** , we are holding a performance and installation art event entitled Is there a Future?
-As human beings we are compelled to think about the future constantly; imagining a happy future is a key ingredient for a joyful life.
+On **Wednesday 31st July, 6-9pm at Ugly Duck Arts, 49 Tanner St, Bermondsey, London SE1 3PL** , we are holding a performance and installation art event entitled **'Is there a Future?'** As human beings we are compelled to think about the future constantly; imagining a happy future is a key ingredient for a joyful life.
 For some, having children is a central part of this.
 How do we decide whether to have children or not in the midst of an ecological crisis?
-Showcasing work by Sylvie Barbier, Cecile Embleton, members of the birthstrike movement  Jess Johannesson Gaitán & Adam and the founders of Fourthland, the evening will invite collective reflection on reproduction, the ecological crisis and our future.
+Showcasing work by AET members Sylvie Barbier, Cecile Embleton, members of the BirthStrike movement Jess Johannesson Gaitán and Adam Ley-Lange, and the founders of Fourthland, the evening will invite collective reflection on reproduction, the ecological crisis and our future.

 <img style="width:400px"; src="/images/sylvie-motherhood.jpeg">